OUR FOUNDER

 Five Branches University

-• Doctorate of Acupuncture & Herbal Medicine (candidate).
+• Doctorate of Acupuncture & Herbal Medicine.

 Colorado School of Traditional Chinese Medicine